SF Bay Area · SoMa to Palo Alto · USD billing

 San Francisco in 2026, the tech capital of the world

-Bay Area GDP
+Bay Area economy

-AI company density, globally
+AI company density

-Of US VC deployed here
+Share of US VC deployed

-The most aggressive buyer-stage search market
+A demanding buyer-stage search market

 Four geographic sub-markets with different SEO dynamics